datuhealth/floating-label/README.md

 # example

 The only markup needed is either an `input` or a `textarea` element, and some sort of element for the label.
+Since version 2.0, labels _must_ now include the `for` attribute to associate it to an input.
+Not only is this per the spec & accessible, you can now have inputs without a label, and have the label element somewhere else in the DOM.

 ```html
 <form>